Reviews of our Polka-Dotted Penguin Series

-Reviews for Amy’s new book, Dottie Meets Mully the Bully
+Reviews for Dottie Meets Mully the Bully

 Dottie the penguin is back — and this time she’s taking on a bully.
 Amy’s book very clearly but gently illustrates how kindness and understanding can help to diffuse a hard situations and turn them into learning opportunities.
 Mully the bully hurts her feelings, but her attitude — and support from a friend — ultimately helps her to rise above his unkindness.
 She also knows that her mom is always there for her.
 A school read-aloud or library storytime could be followed by a discussion of things like feeling intimidated, what it means to be a good friend and how kids can best handle bullies with patience and empathy.
 And how a big bowl of Chocolate Mint Fish ice cream never hurts either!